candygarcia014/employee_ms/README.md

 ## **Description**
 This app is an employee management system that gives the user the option to add, view and update- departents, employees, and roles.

+The app works within the terminal by asking the user what they want to do and it provides them with an array of options that they can chose from.
+The user can scroll with the up and down arrow button and make the selection by clicking enter.
+Once they enter the information that they want to add, view, or update they will hit enter again to commit the changes and return to the main menu.

 ## **Table of Contents**
 [Installation](#Installation)
 <br>